yujunz/gitlab.com-runbooks/howto/deploycmd.md

 attempt to run the `cmd.yml` playbook and specified command.

 If needed, a command can be executed by [running the CI pipeline](https://ops.gitlab.net/gitlab-com/gl-infra/deployer/pipelines/new) and specifying the required variables.
-If you want to make sure it runs and does not use `--check` mode, specify the variable `CHECKCOMMAND` to be `false`.
+A dry-run can be specified by specifying the variable `CHECKCOMMAND` as `true`.
+If this is not done, the ansible script will make changes.

 ## Chatops Command